Affine Deligne-Lusztig varieties via the double Bruhat graph II: Iwahori-Hecke algebra: Outlook

 Compatibility of Conjecture~\ref{conj:integralB} with previously known results is a lot harder to verify.
 We expect that one does not have to account for all pairs $(u,v)$ as in Conjecture~\ref{conj:integralB} to accurately describe nonemptiness and dimension of $X_x(b)$, similar to \crossRef[(c)]{Theorem }{thm:adlvViaSemiInfiniteOrbits} or Conjecture~\ref{conj:shrunkenX}.
 However, we cannot make precise prediction how such a refinement of Conjecture~\ref{conj:integralB} should look like in general.

 Nonetheless, extensive computer searches did not yield a single counterexample to either conjecture.
 Most straightforward generalizations of these conjectures, however, can be disproved quickly using such a computer search \cite{sagemath, sage-combinat}. \begin{example} For both conjectures, the estimate on the number of irreducible components is only an upper bound.
-Indeed, we may consider a split group of type $G_2$.
-Write $\alpha_1$ for the short simple root and $\alpha_2$ the long simple root.
-Let $s_1, s_2\in W\subseteq \widetilde W$ be the corresponding simple reflections and $s_0\in \widetilde W$ the remaining simple affine reflection.
-Then consider
+Indeed, it suffices to consider elements of the form $x = w_0\varepsilon^{\mu}$ for dominant cocharacters $\mu$.
+Then, as discussed in \crossRef{Remark~}{rem:chenZhu}, the number $C$ is equal to the dimension of the $\lambda(b)$-weight space of the \emph{irreducible Weyl module} $M_\mu$.
+The element $x$ lies in a shrunken Weyl chamber, and the multiplicity of $d=D$ in $E_1 = E(v,v)$ is equal to the dimension of the $\lambda(b)$-weight space in the Verma module $V_\mu$.
+These numbers are not equal in general.